mkcn/fastHistory/README.md

-# smartHistory
+# fastHistory

-A console tool to search in your command history in a new and smart way
+A python tool connected to your console to store important commands and search them in a new and faster way

 # Status
 Tool under development